sondi-ar/Archive/README.md

 <img src="Documentation/img/Art1.png" width="30%"> <img src="Documentation/img/Art2.png" width="34%">

-Andrea Fraser, Untitled (2003)
+Andrea Fraser, Untitled (2003) & Skin 2009

-In Untitled, the artist is seen having sex with an unidentified American collector
+In Untitled, the artist is seen having sex with an unidentified American collector.
+In Skin, two figures in nude bodysuits start making out, cutting away parts of their costumes as they grow more aroused.
+“Art meets Porn” -shown in Museum